-Academic rigor, deep involvement in another culture, and the freedom to explore on their own terms: these are the attributes that appeal to students who enroll in Middlebury Schools Abroad program.
+Academic rigor, deep involvement in another culture, and the freedom to explore on their own terms: these are the attributes that appeal to students who enroll in the Middlebury Schools Abroad program.

 A semester with Middlebury Schools Abroad can take the format of an internship, language training, relevant coursework or any combination of these three formats.

 Through the networks that Middlebury has established, Institute students may be able to participate in semester internships, an internship alongside other coursework, or a stand-alone shorter-term internship.
 Internship opportunities will need to be identified and developed collaboratively with the appropriate Middlebury Schools Abroad advisor, Institute student, and CACS advisor.

 Students are eligible to earn up to 12 units of language credit by studying through a Middlebury School Abroad for a semester.
 The format for this language study will vary, depending on the student’s language level and the host university structure.
 In some cases, students will take courses in the Middlebury program, and in others, Middlebury Schools Abroad directors and staff will arrange for more customized language courses.

 Through the partnerships that Middlebury has with over 50 universities abroad, Institute students are able to enroll in partner universities during the academic year.
 Institute students are thus able to significantly expand the overall curriculum available to them, including coursework that is not available in Monterey.

 Students may also be interested in combining some of the three elements above, by, for example, engaging in a combination of language training and internship, or coursework and internship.
 The appropriate combination will be worked out through coordination between the Institute student’s advisor and staff in the Middlebury International Programs office.

 **(Please note that not all of the opportunities listed above are currently available at every site where Middlebury has a program, as some new opportunities will need to be developed in response to student demand and preferences.)